JagtapSagar/LabVIEW/README.md

-# Instrumentation & Measurements
+# LabVIEW Projects Repository

-This repository includes contains all the projects that were done using NI LabVIEW software.
+This repository contains all the projects that were done using NI LabVIEW software.